Top 5 things most people want from their jobs

 If the mundane tasks are essential to the company’s success, how do those meet the company’s broader goals?

-When employers provide their employees with a clear understanding of their roles, responsibilities, and goals, everyone benefits.
+When employers give their employees a clear understanding of their roles, responsibilities, and goals, everyone benefits.

-For example, conducting performance reviews once a year is no longer sufficient.
+For example, conducting performance reviews once a year is no longer enough.

-Most performance problems occur more frequently than once a year.
+Most performance problems occur more often than once a year.

-Performance usually suffers because there’s a disconnect on expectations, a lack of communication, and no sense of purpose.
+Performance usually suffers because of a disconnect in expectations, a lack of communication, and a lack of purpose.

 2. Respect